Library Background

 Do I have to have work-study funds in order to work at the library?

-No, you do not need to have Federal Work-Study funds.
-Library student worker positions are funded by the University as well as the Federal Work-Study program.
+No, you do not need to have federal work study funds.
+Library student worker positions are funded by the University as well as the federal work study program.

 What experience do I need to work at the library?

 To work at the library you must be a currently enrolled full-time student at Fitchburg State University.
+No work experience is required.

-In recognition of Mackenzie’s excellent service, the book The Starless Sea by Erin Morgenstern was dedicated in her honor to the Library’s collection.
+In recognition of Lily’s excellent service, the book Chasing Shadows: My Life Tracking the Great White Shark (print | audiobook) was dedicated in their honor to the Library’s collection.

-Learn more about the Amelia V. Gallucci-Cirio Outstanding Student Employee Award
+Learn more about the Amelia V. Gallucci-Cirio Outstanding Student Employee Award.

 Student Employees Professional Development and Training